Washington DC tourist attractions"/assets/static/

 Britain and the U.S. shared control of the Oregon Territory, as the area was called, for a number of years.

-In this century, Washington has seen its share of boom times, first with the gold rushes of the 1900s and more recently with the establishment of huge aerospace-manufacturing and computer-related industries.
+In this century, Washington has seen its share of boom times, first with the g"/assets/static/s of the 1900s and more recently with the establishment of huge aerospace-manufacturing and computer-related industries.
 But even when boom has turned to bust, the state's marine and agricultural riches have helped it to maintain an even keel.

 The Smithsonian Institution